Grand Mosque seizure: Relations with ulama

-Many of their followers were drawn from theology students at the Islamic University in Medina.
-Al-Otaybi joined the local chapter of the Salafi group Al-Jamaa Al-Salafiya Al-Muhtasiba (The Salafi Group That Commands Right and Forbids Wrong) in Medina headed by Sheikh Abd al-Aziz Ibn Baz, chairman of the Permanent Committee for Islamic Research and Issuing Fatwas at the time.
+Many of their followers were from theology students at the Islamic University in Medina.
+Al-Otaybi joined the local chapter of the Salafi group Al-Jamaa Al-Salafiya Al-Muhtasiba (JSM, "The Salafi Group That Commands Right and Forbids Wrong") in Medina headed by Sheikh Abd al-Aziz Ibn Baz, chairman of the Permanent Committee for Islamic Research and Issuing Fatwas at the time.
 The followers preached their radical message in different mosques in Saudi Arabia without being arrested, and the government was reluctant to confront religious extremists.
 Al-Otaybi, al-Qahtani and a number of the Ikhwan were locked up as troublemakers by the Ministry of Interior security police, the Mabahith, in 1978.
-Members of the ulama (including Ibn Baz) cross-examined them for heresy but they were subsequently released as being traditionalists harkening back to the Ikhwan, like al-Otaybi's grandfather and, therefore, not a threat.
+Members of the ulama (including Ibn Baz) cross-examined them for heresy but they were subsequently released as being traditionalists harkening back to the original Ikhwan, like al-Otaybi's grandfather and, therefore, not a threat.

 Even after the seizure of the Grand Mosque, a certain level of forbearance by ulama for the rebels remained.
 When the government asked for a fatwa allowing armed force in the Grand Mosque, the language of Ibn Baz and other senior ulama "was curiously restrained."
 The scholars did not declare al-Otaybi and his followers non-Muslims, despite their violation of the sanctity of the Grand Mosque, but only termed them "al-jamaah al-musallahah" (the armed group).
 The senior scholars also insisted that before security forces attack them, the authorities must offer them the option to surrender.

 Preparations

 Because of donations from wealthy followers, the group was well-armed and trained.
 Some members, like al-Otaybi, were former military officials of the National Guard.
 Some National Guard troops sympathetic to the insurgents smuggled weapons, ammunition, gas masks and provisions into the mosque compound over a period of weeks before the new year.
 Automatic weapons were smuggled from National Guard armories and the supplies were hidden in the hundreds of small underground rooms under the mosque that were used as hermitages.

+During the preparations to retake the Grand Mosque, Saudi forces received assistance from foreign military advisors.
+Pakistani military trainers, who had been involved in training Saudi security forces prior to the crisis, were among those who contributed to counterterrorism training.
+While the primary planning and execution of the operation were handled by the Saudi National Guard, foreign expertise, including from Pakistani advisors, played a role in preparing the Saudi forces for the siege.